 They were sold out of the Kimchi Fried Rice by the time we ordered, but they threw a little of the fermented Korean veggies into some steamed rice to cheer us up.
 We loved our trio of tender, steamed Asian buns filled with beef, savory pork cubes and fried shrimp...all bursting with kimchi and fresh cilantro flavor.
 These babies rawked.

-Stinky Buns also offered "Sweet Buns", which were the aforementioned buns fried and dusted with powdered sugar.
+Stinky Bunz also offered "Sweet Bunz", which were the aforementioned buns fried and dusted with powdered sugar.
 Doughnut-like and decadent.
 Krispy who?

 By this point (2:00 PM), the venue looked like the aftermath of the convergence of a horde of locusts and carpets were being rolled up all around us.
 Gone Bananas still had grub, though.
 Yay.

-I have to love anyone who can multiply the calories in a banana by three while still providing 15% of my MDR of Vitamins B6 and C, 6% of both Magnesium and Iron and 2% of Calcium.
+I have to love anyone who can multiply the calories in a banana by three while still providing 15% of my MDR of Vitamins B6 and C, 6% of both magnesium and iron, plus 2% of calcium.
 No broken hips for me!
-Usually, fruit doesn't excite me all that much...but this did.
-Phallic, generously dredged in dark chocolate and liberally embellished with colorful sprinkles ("jimmied for her pleasure", as it were).
-Me likey.
+Usually, fruit doesn't excite me all that much, but this did.
+Phallic, generously dredged in dark chocolate and liberally embellished with colorful sprinkles ("jimmied for her pleasure", as it were)...what's not to love?
 Party on a stick, anyone?

 I really appreciated the friendly warning to let this thing soften for 10 minutes before biting into it.
 Yeah...that'll happen.